Table of Contents

 Overview of Bullous Pemphigoid

-Bullous pemphigoid is an autoimmune disease, that usually attacks the elderly patient.
-It occurs when the body’s defense mechanism produces autoantibodies that interact with the bullous pemphigoid antigen [BPAG1 and BPAG2] in hemidesmosomes of basal keratinocytes (that join the keratocytes to the basement membrane zone), which is followed by complement activation and recruitment of inflammatory cells such as neutrophils & eosinophils.
-This results in characteristic skin blisters.
+Bullous pemphigoid is an autoimmune disease that usually attacks elderly patients.
+It occurs when the body’s defense mechanism produces autoantibodies that interact with the bullous pemphigoid antigen [BPAG1 and BPAG2] in hemidesmosomes of basal keratinocytes (that join the keratocytes to the basement membrane zone).
+This leads to the activation and recruitment of inflammatory cells, such as neutrophils & eosinophils, which make the characteristic skin blisters appear.

-While Bullous pemphigoid typically affects the skin, it may also involve the eyes, mouth and genital area.
+While bullous pemphigoid typically affects the skin, it may also involve the eyes, mouth, and genital area.
 Even though the condition develops insidiously in the majority of the cases, there are some drugs that trigger the development of bullous pemphigoid.
-Bullous pemphigoid is found more in people older than 60 years, but it can also develop in younger persons.
-This disease is not curable, but the treatment aims to reduce the symptoms.
+Bullous pemphigoid occurs more often in people over 60, but it can also develop in younger persons.
+This disease is not curable, but treatment can reduce the symptoms.

-The condition is characterized by generalized eruption with confluent urticarial plaques and multiple tense blisters.
+The condition is characterized by a generalized eruption, with confluent urticarial plaques and multiple tense blisters.
 The condition is severely pruritic.